 Circuit Court Judge Arthur M. Recht of Ohio County, W.Va. concluded an 8-day trial that spanned 17 months by awarding punitive damages, attorney fees and costs to these Wheeling homeowners.
 Bordas & Bordas also obtained a settlement for a confidential amount with the real estate appraiser.
 The case encapsulates much of what lead to the collapse of the housing market and economy as a whole.
 In particular, the Court found the lending practices of Quicken Loans to be unconscionable based in part upon Quicken's utilization of a highly inflated appraisal in making the loan.
 The Court went on to find that Quicken Loans defrauded the homeowners by misleading them into paying excessive loan origination fees; falsely promising to favorably refinance the loan in the near future; and concealing an enormous balloon payment from its own borrowers.The Court's order and award may be viewed by clicking the following links: here and here.

-In Marshall, Nationwide Insurance offered only $32,500.00 to settle a case involving soft-tissue injuries sustained by two women in a wreck on Route 7 in Belmont County.
-Nationwide refused the Plaintiffs' reasonable demand to simply settle for the policy limits of $100,000.00 per person.
+In Marshall, Nationwide Insurance offered a minimal amount to settle a case involving soft-tissue injuries sustained by two women in a wreck on Route 7 in Belmont County.
+Nationwide refused the Plaintiffs' reasonable demand to simply settle for the policy limits per person.
 When Nationwide refused to step up to the plate and protect its insured with a reasonable settlement offer, Chris Regan and Zak Zatezalo tried the case to a successful excess verdict before Common Pleas Court Judge Jennifer Sargus.